For Faculty and Staff

 I am concerned about a student's well-being.
 What should I do?

-Refer to the Guide to Disruptive or Distressed Individuals.
+Refer to the Assisting Distressed Students website.
 Remember if you have immediate concerns regarding a student's safety, call 911.
 You might also consider calling Counseling and Consultation at 614-292-5766 to discuss your concerns.
-If you are unsure about other available resources, call Student Advocacy at 614-292-1111.
+If you are unsure about other available resources, call the Student Advocacy Center at 614-292-1111.

-A student asked me to be his advisor.
+A student asked me to be their advisor.
 What does that involve?

 Students are permitted to have an advisor throughout our process.
 Advisors do not "represent" or argue on behalf of students.
 Our students always carry the responsibility of speaking for themselves.
 The most important role of the advisor is to offer emotional support.
 Additionally, advisors can: